TeixeiraData/TeixeiraData/index.md

 ## Welcome to GitHub Lucas

-Irei iniciar o desenvolvimento do livro "Python para Análise de Dados".
+Irei iniciar o aprendizado do livro "Python para Análise de Dados".

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I will start learning the book "Python for Data Analysis".

+# Capitulo 1
+  Trás uma abertura à arquitetura do livro.
+  It brings an opening to the architecture of the book.

 ### Markdown